iNarcissuss/ncc/README.md

 * ssl - yes even TLS topics
 * sslyze
 * passwords
 * news - for items that don't fit anywhere else.
-E.G. announcing we are working with a particular project or the like, sponsoring a conference
+E.G. announcing we are working with a particular project or sponsoring a conference
 * ios
 * introspy
 * fuzzing
 * crypto
-* conferences - for releasing slides, tools, or otherwise references a conference you presented at or we're sponsoring.
+* conferences - for releasing slides, tools, or otherwise references a conference you presented at or we're sponsoring
 * android
 * aws